DiamondRain0/Coherence/README.md

 ## 📝 Introduction

 This project provides an automated approach to handle LinkedIn profile data, ideal for HR teams and recruitment agencies.
-By leveraging the LinkedIn API and sentence-transformer models, UYUM enhances recruitment by enabling:
+By leveraging the LinkedIn API and sentence-transformer models, Coherence enhances recruitment by enabling:

 1. Collecting employee profile data for specific companies.
 2. Matching and ranking candidates based on their similarity to company profiles.